AI-Powered Facial Mask Removal Is Not Suitable For Identification: Results

-Fig.~\ref{fig:densities}(B)-(D) show the similarities resulting from unmasking of the faces in the {\em Different-ID} dataset using (B) GrokAI, (C) ChatGPT, and (D) Gemini.
-The vertical lines in each panel correspond to the mean of the different-ID (red) and same-ID (green) distributions.
+Before evaluating AI-powered unmasking, we establish calibration baselines by computing biometric similarity for pairs of images of the same person and pairs of different people within the same gender and race category (Figure~\ref{fig:densities}(A)).
+The mean (std.dev.) similarity score for the same identities (green) is $0.71$ $(0.08)$, and $0.04$ $(0.08)$ for the different identities (red).
+Illustrated in Figure~\ref{fig:densities}(B)-(D) are the same distributions for the unmasking of the faces in the {\em Different-ID} dataset using (B) GrokAI, (C) ChatGPT, and (D) Gemini (example unmaskings are shown in the bottom row of Figure~\ref{fig:original-unmasked}).
+The red and green vertical lines in each panel corresponds to the mean of the different identity (red) and same identity (green) distributions.
 The mean (std.dev.) of the ChatGPT unmaskings are $0.34$ $(0.10)$, Gemini $0.52$ $(0.10)$, and GrokAI $0.51$ $(0.10)$.
-By this measure of facial similarity, Gemini and GrokAI reconstruct faces closer to the original than ChatGPT, but all three generate biometric matches notably lower than what is expected for the same identity (Cohen's D: $-2.3$ (GrokAI), $-4.1$ (ChatGPT), $-2.1$ (Gemini)).
-At the same time, these scores are still higher than Doopelgangers (Cohen's D: $3.7$ (GrokAI), $2.0$ (ChatGPT), $3.8$ (Gemini)).
+By this measure of facial similarity, Gemini and GrokAI reconstruct faces closer to the original than ChatGPT, but all three generate biometric matches notably lower than what is expected for the same identity (Cohen's D: $2.3$ (GrokAI), $4.1$ (ChatGPT), $2.1$ (Gemini)).
+Similar results are obtained using the AdaFace similarity metric (Cohen's D: $2.1$ (GrokAI), $3.8$ (ChatGPT), $1.8$ (Gemini)).

-The removal of the lower half of the face may have led to a challenging facial reconstruction because all relevant information about the lower face is removed.
-By contrast, a well-fit mask may provide information about the lower facial structure.
-We investigated if this was the case by removing COVID masks from the {\em US-Senator} dataset using ChatGPT and Gemini.
-The resulting distribution is shown in Fig.~\ref{fig:densities}(E), squarely occupying the valley between the different-ID and same-ID distributions shown in panel (A).
-With a mean (std.dev.), ChatGPT, $0.41$ $(0.16)$ and Gemini, $0.38$ $(0.09)$, each yield unmasked faces that are less well matched than the lower-half unmasking.
-This makes sense because the photos of the masked Senators often differed in pose, lighting, and even facial hair compared their official portraits (as would be expected in a real-world deployment), whereas the unmasked faces in {\em Different-IDs} were compared to originals with the same pose and lighting.